 A close-knit family spends quality time together.
 Holidays and family gatherings are an ideal time to bond and invest in our relatives.
 Father’s Day or Mother’s Day can be particularly special for those in our family, as it reminds us of the love and devotion our parents give us each day.
 Father’s day quotes or Mother’s Day quotes can provide us with especially touching words to remind us of these special relationships.

-We may also find Grandpa quotes, Grandma quotes, and other family quotes to be great reminders of how each interaction we share with our family help build close relationships that will last a lifetime.
+We may also find Grandpa quotes, Grandmother quotes, and other family quotes to be great reminders of how each interaction we share with our family help build close relationships that will last a lifetime.

 Daily life also gives families the chance to develop strong, lasting bonds that will bring them closer together.
 Drinking coffee together at breakfast, playing a board game after dinner or gathering as a large family to share gifts and stories all provide individuals the chance to develop intimate relationships with the people they love.

 “Families are like fudge – mostly sweet with a few nuts.”— Les Dawson

 We cannot take for granted the time we have to spend with our family because we never know how much time we will have to share with them or when another phase of life may take them further away from us.
 Interactions with family, no matter how long or short, meaningful or seemingly mundane, help create ties between members that will last forever.

 Each memory we create in life is like a new stitch in a quilt.
 It holds together the pieces and provides strength and security for the family.
 When a family works to spend quality time together they become bonded through close relationships and shared experiences.
 The shared experiences may be good or bad, but every experience can help a family relationship grow.

 Each time we encourage one another, share a special memory or comfort our loved ones, we are building up the closeness and strength of our family.
 Over time a beautiful tapestry is created that is both secure and comforting.
 Family is a wonderful thing, and when we build a close-knit family we benefit from the power of those relationships.